EliGilmour/Eli-1/_posts/2023-01-04-gradingcollege.md

 1: The video demonstrates the running of the program functionality, output, and Input.
 Shows clearly how the program works and many different examples.

+2: The written response includes two program code segments: one that shows how data has been stored in this list and one that shows the data in this same list being used as part of fulfilling the program’s purpose.
+It also identifies the name of the variable representing the list being used in this response.